-re you thinking of going vegan?
+Are you thinking of going vegan?
 Perhaps you took the Veganuary pledge in January and have decided to carry on for longer.
 Perhaps you made the change long ago.
-You may be doing it for the planet, your health or the animals.
+Perhaps you're just curious what it's all about.
 For us , it's always been about the animals.